facebookresearch/fairo/droidlet/dialog/chat_schema.md

 <pre>
 {
-	"title": "Droidlet Chat",
+	"title": "Droidlet agent initiated chat",
 	"description": "A single chat sent from a Droidlet agent to the user", "version": 1,
 	"type": "object",

 	"properties": {
-		"speaker_id": {
+		"chat_memid": {
-			"description": "The memid of the speaker",
+			"description": "The memid of the chat",
 			"type": "string"
 		},

 		"timestamp": {
-			"description": "Unix timestamp of when the chat was sent", "type": "integer"
+			"description": "UTC Unix timestamp of when the chat was sent, in milliseconds", "type": "integer"
 		},